At a glance:

 - High blood pressure increases the pressure within the capillaries, which increases the filtration rate within the glomerulus.

 - Vasoconstriction of the efferent arteriole occurs in response to renin (a hormone secreted by the kidney when there is a drop in fluid volume within the body) in order to maintain blood pressure and volume status.
 This too causes an increase in the filtration rate.
-The exact physiology still isn't fully understood, but it is believed that hyperglycemia directly affects the intra-renal renin-angiotensin-aldosterone system which leads to efferent vasoconstriction.
+The exact physiology still is not known, but it is believed that hyperglycemia directly affects the intra-renal renin-angiotensin-aldosterone system which leads to efferent vasoconstriction.
 As the pressure within the kidney increases, the mesangium (a structure within the glomerulus which supports the capillaries) expands, inflammation occurs, which causes damage to the filtration system which becomes leaky.

 - Increased thirst